vmware-archive/docker-machine-photon-controller/README.md

             sudo: ALL=(ALL) NOPASSWD:ALL
             shell: /bin/bash

-    ii.
-Use mkisofs tool to generate ISO.
+    -   Use mkisofs tool to generate ISO.
 It will take user-data.txt as inpiut and generate ISO file for you to be used for SSH connections:

         $ mkisofs -rock -o cloud-init.iso user-data.txt